 Key rotation

-Create a new key with the same scope floor and principal type.
+Create a new key with the desired scope floor and principal type.

 Update all callers to use the new key.